 Lake PocotopaugEast Hampton, Connecticut

 The name Pocotopaug reportedly comes from the local Wagunk Indian language meaning “lake with pierced islands” or “divided pond.”
 According to local legend, some time long before settlers came to the area along Lake Pocotopaug in East Hampton the native tribe felt that they were being cursed by The Great God Hobomoko.
 (See the Legend of Lake Pocotopaug)

 The Legend of Pocotopaug

 Legend has it that a beautiful Indian maiden Princess Pocotopaug, or Namoenee, sacrificed herself by jumping into the Lake at Markham’s Cove, in an effort to appease the Great God Hobomoko, promising to bring an end to the many drownings the Wangunk tribe had suffered.
 Another version of The Legend of Pocotopaug tells of a great Indian chief who was forced to sacrifice his daughter to the waters to save his tribe from drowning.
 Although likely a fanciful tale, there have been no reported drownings in the lake for over 250 years.

-On a private island on Lake Pocotopaug, near Hartford and New Haven, you’ll find five cozy lakefront guest houses – Deck House, Chalet, Bay House, A-frame, and Captain’s Cabin – which sit on the edges of the island, all within an easy stroll, yet distinctly private, from one another.
+On a private island on Lake Pocotopaug, near Hartford and New Haven, Connecticut you’ll find five cozy lakefront guest houses.
+The Deck House, Chalet, Bay House, A frame, and Captain’s Cabin all of which sit on the edges of the island, all within an easy stroll, yet distinctly private, from one another.
 The cabins have three bedrooms, a living room, kitchen area, water, electricity, and other amenities.
 Each has its own dock and at least one water front deck to enjoy the view.
 There are plenty of windows.

 This Lake Real Estate is a perfect location to hold a retreat, or family reunion, combining the privacy and peacefulness of an island with facilities for groups both large and small.
 Local catering is available.

 Friends of Lake Pocotopaug